This article will teach you how to use fulfillment centers and 3rd party logistics companies to streamline your ecommerce business.

 - Your fulfillment center ships out the order to your customer in your own branded box

-- Your customer receives their order and you don’t have to lift a finger
+- Your customer receives their order without you ever having to touch your own product

 Not having to deal with storing and shipping product greatly frees up your time to focus on other aspects of your business like marketing, product development and sales.